Six Different Types of Charts

 The gold bar chart will show high price, low price, open price and close price.

-The bar chart will be represented by a vertical line that represents the bar & then there will be a small dash to the left of this vertical bar showing the opening price and another small dash to the right of this vertical bar showing the closing price.
+The bar chart will be represented by a vertical line that represents the bar and then there'll be a small dash onto the left side of this vertical bar representation illustrating the opening price & another small dash onto the right side of this vertical bar representation illustrating the closing price.

-A gold bar will continue and start plotting from where the previous price bar left.
+A gold bar will continue and start plotting from where the previous bar left of.

-Traders can also use gold bar charts to identify & trade technical analysis patterns.
+Traders can also use gold bar charts to identify & trade analysis patterns.

 Traders can also use gold bar charts to identify trends & to draw trendlines on these gold bar charts.